sohaibabbas/my-first-action/README.md

 # my-first-action
-This is my first repository action.
+This is my first action.